Skip to main content

 int slice_depth(slice s) asm "SDEPTH";

 Returns the depth of slice s.
-If s has no references, then returns 0; otherwise, the returned value is one plus the maximum of depths of cells referred to from s.
+If s has no references, it returns 0; otherwise, the returned value is one plus the maximum depths of cells referred to from s.

 Builder primitives

-It is said that a primitive stores a value x into a builder b if it returns a modified version of the builder b' with the value x stored at the end of it.
-It can be used as a non-modifying method.
+A primitive stores a value x in a builder b by returning a modified version b' with x added at the end.
+It can also be used as a non-modifying method.
+Each of the following primitives first checks for enough space in the builder and then verifies the range of the serialized value.

 begin_cell